 ![Verify GMB [Postcard]](https://recurpost.com/wp-content/uploads/2020/12/Verify-GMB-through-a-Postcard.png)

-- When you’re already logged in to your Google account, the verification step will open automatically.
-If you’re not logged in, sign in to your Google my business account and select the business that you want to verify.
-Enter your business address correctly, and you can also add a contact name (the postcard will be addressed to that name).
-This is completely optional though.
+- When logged into your Google account, the verification step opens automatically.
+Otherwise, sign in to your Google My Business account and select the business to verify.
+Enter your business address correctly and optionally add a contact name for the postcard.

-- After adding the address, click on ‘Mail’.
-The postcard containing your verification code should arrive at your address between five to twelve days, depending upon the location.
-Be sure you don’t change your company name, address, or category (or ask for a new code) until it arrives, because it might slow the procedure.
+- After adding the address, click ‘Mail‘.
+The verification code postcard arrives within five to twelve days, depending on location.
+Avoid changing your company name, address, or category until it arrives to prevent delays.

 - If your postcard doesn’t arrive or you misplace it, you can request a new code by logging in to Google My Business and pressing the “Request another code” blue banner at the top of the page.